 The reason for this is that the anesthetist might have to put you to sleep (don’t worry, it’s not really that common) and if you’ve eaten, there can be complications to that procedure.

-That being said, even if you c-section is scheduled for a certain time, you might be delayed anyways.
-If the hospital labour and delivery floor is very busy, there will be a delay because of lack of nursing staff or lack of space in the OR.
+That being said, even if you c-section is scheduled for a certain time, you might be delayed anyway.
+If the hospital labour and delivery floor is very busy, there will be a delay because of the lack of nursing staff or lack of space in the OR.
 This can be very frustrating since you probably haven’t eaten for a while and might be feeling anxious.